 Guest lecture by Thomas Truttmann, VP Marketing, Communications, Public Affairs & Supply Chain at McDonald’s

-Mr. Thomas Truttmann, former student at the University of Fribourg, and VP Marketing, Communications, Public Affairs & Supply Chain at McDonald’s Switzerland, was invited to give a guest lecture to students on the Story of McDonald’s in Switzerland.
+Mr. Thomas Truttmann, former student at the University of Fribourg, and VP Marketing, Communications, Public Affairs & Supply Chain at McDonald’s Switzerland, was invited, for a joint event with the Alumni SES association, to give a guest lecture to students on the Story of McDonald’s in Switzerland.
 After giving an overview of the company and its worldwide evolution over the years, Mr. Truttmann introduced students to the particular aspects of McDonald’s operation in Switzerland, from menu items and local sourcing, to the importance of people at McDonald’s, and the increasing relevance of technology and innovation to the company.
 Throughout the lecture students were encouraged to participate and ask questions, which ensured an active, engaging and extremely informative presentation.

 GUEST LECTURE BY lukas bucheli, group product manager, savencia fromage & dairy deutschland